 A common mistake people make when facing misdemeanor charges is not taking them seriously.
 Please understand that misdemeanors are serious.
 You can face jail time and fine as well as a permanent mark on your criminal record that can affect your life for years.

-The SMA Law Group is ready to step in and help you.
+SMT Legal is ready to step in and help you.
 We know that no two cases are the same and will work to understand every aspect of your case.
-We also want to point out that misdemeanor charges can be filed by anyone who thinks that have been harmed, injured, or damaged by you.
-If you need an Indiana County misdemeanor charges attorney, call us today.
+We also want to point out that misdemeanor charges can be filed by anyone who thinks that they have been harmed, injured, or damaged by you.
+If you need a misdemeanor charges attorney, call us today.

 Today we want to discuss how misdemeanor crimes can affect your life.